 -

-To route an asset for approval, go to your Project and check the box in the top-left corner of the asset version you want to route.
-Then, click the three-dot menu below the thumbnail and select ‘Create Approval Routing.’
+To route one file or multiple media for approval, go to your Project and check the box in the top-left corner of the media version you want to route.
+Once you've selected the media you'd like route, click the three-dot menu below the thumbnail and select ‘Create Approval Routing.’

 2. Next, the approval routing workflow builder will appear.
-You can either create a new approval routing or use a saved template.
+First, enter a name for your approval routing in the text field.
+Then decide if you would like to create a new approval routing from scratch or use a saved template.
 If it’s your first time routing an asset, simply set up your workflow and save it as a template for future use.

-4. Start by naming your first stage.
-Enter a name that identifies the department, team, or client this stage is for—for example, 'Legal Team.'
-This helps clarify who needs to review the creative assets in that step of the approval process.
+4. Once you've selected the media you'd like route, you'll next move to the stage creation step of the approval workflow builder.
+First, enter a name that identifies the department, team, or client this stage is for—for example, 'Legal Team.'
+This helps clarify who needs to review the media in that step of the approval process.

 5. Next, set a due date and time for the stage—for example, 'Legal team to review by Friday at 12 PM PST.'
 This ensures reviewers know exactly when their feedback is due.

-6. Next, add the reviewers for this stage by typing their name or email address.
+6. Next, add the reviewers for this stage by clicking on "add stage reviewers" and typing their name or email address.
 Reviewers can be internal or external—no StreamWork account required.
 You can also share unlimited approval links at no cost.

 To learn more about approval routing permissions, check out this Help Center article.